 Why work at 49 Degrees North?

 Enjoy a wonderful and friendly atmosphere with scenic views, excellent snow, and much more!
-Winter seasonal work at 49 Degrees North is unique experience, perfect for those seeking full time work or just some time on the weekends.
+Winter seasonal work at 49 Degrees North is a unique experience, perfect for those seeking full-time work or just something part-time.
 All employees are eligible for a discounted season pass, as well as other discounts around the mountain.